 Coldspring, TX was founded in 1859 by James Churchill.
 He was a landowner in the area and had purchased the land from John H. Durst.
 The town was originally called Churchill’s Station and it was on the route of the Houston and Texas Central Railroad.
 The railroad was built in 1872 and it passed through the town.
 The population of the town was around 500 people and it had two grocery stores, a telegraph office, and a saloon.

-During World War I, there were coal mines set up across west Texas but they also provided coal to San Antonio.
-After this time, oil companies used the railroad tracks to transport oil through Coldspring.
-This brought more business into the area and by 1927, that number had grown to 1,820 people.
-Then in 1949, residents of Coldspring opened a new high school that would service all students from elementary through high school.
-By 1980, the population had increased very little (1,956 residents) but it did remain steady through 2010 when it reported being at 2 people living in 934 housing units.
+During World War I, there were coal mines set up across west Texas, but they also provided coal to San Antonio.
+After this time, oil companies used railroad tracks to transport oil through Coldspring.
+This brought more business into the area, and by 1927, that number had grown to 1,820 people.
+Then in 1949, residents of Coldspring opened a new high school that would serve all students from elementary through high school.
+By 1980, the population had increased very little (1,956 residents), but it did remain steady through 2010 when it reported being at 2 people living in 934 housing units.

 Among the 263 homes, 34.6 percent had children under the age of 18 living there, 44.1 percent were married couples living together, 20.5 percent were single women householders, and 31.2 percent were not families.
 28.1% of all households were inhabited by individuals, and 12.5% had someone living alone who was 65 years old or older.
 The average household size was 2.44 people, while the average family size was 2.91 people.